sylhare/Type-on-Strap/_posts/2022-07-21-leaflet-draw-polygon-markers.md

 ## Join markers into a polygon

-In order to compute all the geographic information, I'll use the <a href="https://github.com/bjornharrtell/jsts">jsts</a> library.

-When a new marker is added, it added to the map and to a internal array:
+When a new marker is added, it is added to the map and to an internal array:
 ```javascript
         onAdd: function (e) {
             const marker = new L.Marker(e.latlng)
             container.markers.push(marker.addTo(map))
         }
 ```
-When the user click on a button, those markers are processed and joined into a polygon:
+When the user click on a button, those markers are processed and joined into a polygon by using the <a href="https://github.com/bjornharrtell/jsts">jsts</a> library

 ```javascript
 const _joinLinesInPolygon = (points) => {